tfogo/mongodb-go-tutorial/README.md

 ## Using BSON Objects in Go

 Documents in MongoDB are stored as a type of binary-encoded JSON called BSON.
-The Go driver has two families of types for representing BSON data: The `D` types and the `Raw` types.
+The Go Driver has two families of types for representing BSON data: The `D` types and the `Raw` types.

 The `D` family of types is used to concisely build BSON objects using native Go types.
 This can be particularly useful for constructing commands passed to MongoDB.
 The `D` family consists of four types: